stefanches7/ai-ready-datasets/paper/paper.md

 Tables can be added in the following way, though alternatives are possible:

+Table: Note that table caption is automatically numbered and should be given before the table itself.

 | Header 1 | Header 2 |
 | -------- | -------- |
 | item 1 | item 2 |
 | item 3 | item 4 |

-Table: Note that table caption is automatically numbered.

 A figure is added with: